Mark-Seaman/Shrinking-World-Pubs/journey/Pub/30Something.md

 financial stability, balancing our time commitments remained a significant struggle.
 Stacie's journey to find fulfilling work highlighted the complexities of managing dual careers and family life.

-Reflecting on this period, it's clear that the decisions we made — whether about our children’s education, our financial contributions to missions, or managing our time — were guided by our commitment to our values.
+Reflecting on this period, it's clear that the decisions we made — whether about our children's education, our financial contributions to missions, or managing our time — were guided by our commitment to our values.
 The lessons learned during our thirties about balance, sacrifice, and perseverance have continued to shape our lives and relationships.